thelockymichael/Seasons/README.md

 # Seasons
 Application that displays your current season depending on your location.

+# Usage

+In order to use this application on your own computer, clone or download the ZIP file and follow the instructions provided in the 'seasons' subfolder.

 <b> MOI <b>
 <a href = "https://www.google.fi/">To Google</a>